VCMS Staff Bios

 Damian is a veteran Math teacher with over 20 years of teaching experience.
 After earning his Applied Mathematics degree from the University of California, San Diego in La Jolla, Damian went on to receive his single subject teaching credential from National University.
 During his time teaching middle school, Damian also served as an instructional math coach, a department chair, a gifted coordinator, and an 8th grade class sponsor.
 His experiences differentiating instruction and teaching math in a problem-based learning format make him an invaluable asset to our staff.

-Zabrina Zahariades, 7th and 8th Grade Language Arts Teacher
+Zabrina Zahariades, 8th Grade Language Arts Teacher

 For Zabrina Zahariades, the most rewarding aspect of being a teacher is “witnessing the students’ confidence grow with their academic skills and watching them think through a problem and come up with their own solution.”
 In fact, ultimately, Zabrina considers herself “a guide to assist [her students’] journey”.
 Prior to joining VCMS, Zabrina taught English at North Valley Military Institute in Granada Hills.
 The New York native received her undergraduate degree from the University of Buffalo.
 She also holds a Masters in English from California State University, Northridge.
 She received her dual teaching credential (English and art) from California State University, Channel Islands.
 When she is not at VCMS, you might find Zabrina trying a new restaurant with friends, reading a novel, or baking.
 She is also an accomplished painter.

-Alex Moser, Resource Teacher/ 7th Grade English Teacher
+Alex Moser, Resource Teacher

 Alex Moser began her career in education as a teaching assistant in Damian Coleman’s classroom.
 That is where the Sherman Oaks resident caught the teaching bug.
 “Working with Mr. Coleman really helped to show me and remind me what good teaching is,” she said.
 “I felt like this was what I was supposed to be doing.”
-Moser received her bachelor’s degree in public relations, with a minor in psychology, from Quinnipiac University in Connecticut.
+Alex received her bachelor’s degree in public relations, with a minor in psychology, from Quinnipiac University in Connecticut.
 She is also a certified SCUBA instructor who has swam with sharks.
 Reading, off-roading, cooking, and traveling are some of her favorite leisure activities.

 Madeline Castellon, Resource Teacher

-After working at VCMS as a TA in 6th-8th grade English and 6th grade social studies classes, Madeline joins the teaching team at VCMS.
+After working at VCMS as a TA in 6th-8th grade English and 6th grade social studies classes, Madeline joined the teaching team at VCMS.
 Her ability to connect with students and push them to do their best are amongst her best attributes.

-Stephen Lopez, 6th Grade PE/ Athletic Director
+Stephen Lopez, 7th and 8th Grade PE/ Athletic Director

 Stephen Lopez is a native Angeleno, born in Culver City.
 He studied kinesiology at Cal Poly Pomona.
 Prior to coming to VCMS, Lopez worked as an assistant athletic trainer.
 “What I love about being an athletic director is seeing the joy a student gets from playing a sport that without school athletics they might not have had the opportunity to play,” he said.
 When he is not at VCMS, you might find Lopez playing soccer with friends, or cheering on his beloved Dodgers.